IBM/fa-vs-code-extension/README.md

 **Data Sets**, **Unix System Services**, and **Jobs**.

 The Fault Analyzer extension adds a **Fault Analyzer** tree view as well to manage the history files that have been added.
-When an ADFz common component server port is associated with a profile, that connection will be displayed in the **Fault Analyzer** tree view.
+When an ADFz Common Component connection is associated with a profile, that connection will be displayed in the **Fault Analyzer** tree view.

 ![Fault Analyzer tree](./docs/images/fa-tree.gif)